netdata/netdata/collectors/python.d.plugin/mysql/README.md

 If no configuration is given, the module will attempt to connect to MySQL server via a unix socket at `/var/run/mysqld/mysqld.sock` without password and with username `root`.

-`userstats` graph works only if you enable such plugin in MariaDB server and set proper mysql priviliges (SUPER or PROCESS).
+`userstats` graph works only if you enable the plugin in MariaDB server and set proper MySQL privileges (SUPER or PROCESS).
 For more detail please check [MariaDB User Statistics page](https://mariadb.com/kb/en/library/user-statistics/)